-Professor Howell was honored with Westmont’s “Teacher of the Year” award on two occasions.
+Professor Howell was twice honored with Westmont’s “Teacher of the Year” award.
 He has lived and worked abroad (Korea, Scotland, England), and co-led Westmont’s Europe semester.
 A piano player, he also enjoys tennis, ocean kayaking, and hiking with his wife (Kay) and yellow lab (Dickens).

 |Course Web Pages|